-The overall theme being that come the 20th century, maps no longer were merely navigational for telling us where we were in the world, but rather they were being used to tell us more about who we were – by using maps as a tool to influence our thinking via propaganda and marketing persuasion.
+The overall theme being that come the 20th century, maps no longer were merely navigational for telling us where we were in the world, but rather they were being used to tell us more about who we were – maps were being used as a tool to influence our thinking via propaganda and marketing persuasion.

 Lonely Planet and Lord of the Rings

-In November 2016 I got another email from Tony saying:
+In November 2016 I received another email from Tony saying: